carenalgas/popochiu/docs/src/contributing-to-popochiu/basics.md

 Like every project, Popochiu benefits from open communication and thoughtful discussions before submitting issues or pull requests, to grow organically and remain maintainable on the long run.

-!!! info "Too mush talk!
+!!! info "Too much talk!
 I'm a person of action!"
     If you don't want to digest too much _whys_ and want to jump to the _hows_, please read the [Contributions Q&As](#contributions-q&as) section.

     **Warning**: We take no responsibility for frustration, anger, or bitter disappointment if you skip the FAQs and your PRs get rejected!